 How do you compare mixing results?
 What criteria does a mix have to fulfill in order to be considered “good”?
 Read this article to learn how to use reference tracks to improve your mix.
 You will learn about one of the best mixing tips!

-You finished the mix, after hours and hours of adjustments is it finally ready! or not?
+You finished the mix, and after hours and hours of adjustments is it finally ready! or not?
 You are still in doubt but stay calm, you are not the only one, it has happened to me many times and it still happens.
 Many times you ask other sound engineers or music producers for their opinion.
-You send them your final mix by email or upload your own work on forums, social networks and asks for a feedback.
+You send them your final mix by email or upload your own work on forums, and social networks and ask for feedback.